A short investigation into the collaboration process and conviviality during a global pandemic.

 As a direct response to the questions raised in the extracts I found interesting in Conversation Pieces, I decided to recentre my practice into the discursive realm through virtual meeting rooms.

-As time progressed, these conversations lead to online crit's on projects that we had undergone whilst in quarantine.
-What I found interesting about this was the topics that arose from these friendly inverstigations into eachothers work, often lead to extremely insightful and helpful analogies.
+As time passed, these conversations lead to online crit's on projects that we had undergone whilst in quarantine.
+What I found interesting about this was the topics that arose from these friendly investigations into each others work, often lead to extremely insightful and helpful analogies.